axypro/posix/README.md

 All constants that used as method arguments are collected in the `PosixConstants` class.
 These are just copies of [the standard constants](https://www.php.net/manual/en/posix.constants.access.php) (without the prefix `POSIX_`).
 The PHP version allows collect these in the `IPosix` but this would clutter the interface with rarely used elements.

+## Error codes

+Error codes constants are collected in `PosixErrors`.
+There is a method `PosixErrors::getConstName(int $code): ?string` that returns the constant name for a code.

 ## Listener